ed-kung/ed-kung.github.io/_posts/2021-07-24-klara-and-the-sun.md

 title: "Klara and the Sun: A Surrealist Dystopian Novel"
 tags: [book reviews]
 date: 2021-07-24 12:00:00
-excerpt: A book review for Klara and the Sun by Kazuo Ishiguro.
-May contain spoilers.
 ---

 A book review for *Klara and the Sun* by Kazuo Ishiguro.  *Warning: may contain spoilers*.